Frequently Asked Questions

 being allowed to use its services.

-- Check if other identification procedures are required (for ex.
+- Check if other identification procedures are required (for ex. the AUTH LOGON procedure

 of the ESMTP protocol); then configure PYTHEAS MailGate accordingly.